yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 === Enabling boot_wait ===

 If the boot_wait variable is set, the bootup process is delayed by few seconds allowing a new firmware to be installed through the bootloader using tftp.
-Setting of the boot_wait variable is done through a bug in the Ping.asp administration page by pinging the certain "addresses" listed below
+Setting of the boot_wait variable is done through a bug in the Ping.asp administration page by pinging the certain "addresses" listed below.  '''You find ping.asp by navigating through the administration page and selecting diagnostics.'''.

 First, for this to work the '''internet port must have a valid ip address''', either from dhcp or manually configured from the main page - the port itself doesn't need to be connected unless using dhcp.
 Next, navigate to the Ping.asp page and enter exactly each line listed below, one line at a time into the "IP Address" field, pressing the Ping button after each entry.